Open command prompt as an administrator and run the following command.

 Take note of the Public IP

 in the command’s output.
-This will be the hostname you substitute into commands later in this guide.
+You will substitute this value as the hostname into commands later in this guide.

 OK ID Public IP Private IP Flavor State Status Zone Version kube-bpp5ge4f0ck66fue46vg-guidecluste-default-00000048 159.122.179.207 10.144.188.209 free normal Ready mil01 1.16.8_1526